zingzincoachtay/win10ng-fu/README.md

 ### Simply Launcher

-Inspiration:
+Inspiration: I choose not to use the operating system default browsers for the privacy concern.
+Work computers are public computers, regardless of password protections.
+Going portable is appealing more appealing than going Live CD because of persistence.
+When I am moving on from the public computers, either I can take all my user data with me or delete it in there.
+Having said that, portable solutions that load all contents and settings to RAM would be even better.
+Say, Alpine Linux.

+Observation: I use the same alternative portable version of my favorite software (or favorite alternative to Windows-native PDF readers).
+Since I choose to not place any shortcut on the Desktop or Startup Menu, I would have to initiate an instance of the Explorer every morning with a few clicks per software.

+Weighing Options: I could download somebody else's launcher, or create a simple one with absolutely no frills.
+Unless, you would consider it a frill when the launcher closes itself after starting the target software.

 Precaution: I take security seriously.
 Use of the Portable Apps or the standalone version of programs is predicated on the assumption that the software does not attempt to access the privileged area of the operating system.
 You should note that the network-accessing programs may be detected by the system firewall, if enabled.
 That means that the programs accessing network would still pose as much risk as any admin installed programs.
 There is no immunity without vigilance.
-For me, the appeal of the Portable Apps is leaving no residual files when the program folders are deleted, including but not limited to .profile, .ini, .cache, or passwords of kinds.
+For me, the appeal of the Portable Apps is leaving no residual files when the program folders are deleted, including but not limited to .profile, .ini, .cache, or passwords of all kinds.

+### Excel data aggregator

+Inspiration:

+Observation:

+Weighing Options:

+Precaution: